Updated on July 16th, 2019

 If you are using an ad blocking extension, then most likely it is the reason why Google Analytics is not loading.
 So you need to either white list the Google Analytics domain in it or to turn off the extension.
 Since there are many ab-blocking extension on the market and most of them have different variations for different browsers, we cannot cover the process of white listing Google Analytics in all of them, so you will need to refer to the official documentation of those extensions.

-If configuring your antivirus security settings did not fix the issue and Google Analytics still shows a blank page then you may want to disable the other extensions that you might have installed because some VPN extensions or other type of extensions have some ad-blocking capabilities built in them by default.
+If configuring your antivirus security settings did not fix the issue and Google Analytics login page still shows a blank screen then you may need to disable other extensions that you might have installed because some VPN extensions or other types of extensions have some ad-blocking capabilities added to them by default.

-Hope this tutorial helped you access Google Analytics and fixed the blank page issue.
+Hope this tutorial helped you access Google Analytics and fixed the blank screen issue.
 Please share your thoughts and experience in the comments below.
+Please make sure to include the browser, version and the OS you are using when accessing the Google Analytics login page, and whether you are using and anti-virus or not.